Skip to content

 Grinde

-The Grinde is designed in 1973 by Peter Bruun as a spacious family-friendly boat and for racing in the IOR half-tonner class.
+The Grinde is designed in 1973 by Peter Bruun The Grinde is designed in 1973 by Peter Bruun. as a spacious family-friendly boat and for racing in the IOR half-tonner class.
 From 1974 to 1989 a total of 580 Grindes were built at the Flipper Scow shipyard in Denmark.
 My Grinde has construction number 365 and is from 1977.

 The Grinde family consists of the Kaskelot 33 feet, Grinde 27 feet, Speakhugger 24 feet, Marsvin 22 feet. (from left to right in the photo above).
 The Grinde is a stable boat with a keel of 1.70 meters and can handle a lot of wind and waves and comfortably sail close hauled.
 Weight 3600 kg, ballast share 45% (1600 kg).
 The hull speed is 6.6 knots.